dreamportdev/Osdev-Notes/04_Userspace/02_Switching_Modes.md

 ## Getting to User Mode
 There are a few ways to do this, but the most straight foward way is the use the `iret` instruction.

-`iret` pops 5 arguments off of the stack, and then performs several operations at once (atomically):
+`iret` pops 5 arguments off of the stack, and then performs several operations atomically:

 - It pops `rip` and `cs` from the stack, this is like a far jump/return. `cs` sets the mode for instruction fetches, and `rip` is the first instruction to run after `iret`.
 - It pops `rflags` into the flags register.